gaeljw/gaeljw.github.io/docs/renovate_on_premise.markdown

 };
 ```

+Renovate can also be setup to “autodiscover” projects, see more below.

 ### Other configurations

 As a start, this is all we need in the configuration file.
 We may add other configurations later (see more in the ["Going Further"](#going-further) section).